 Are you ready for your first trip abroad?
 Have you packed your bags?
-If so, then make sure that you have a money belt, where you can safely put your credit cards, travel documents, room keys, etc. If you don’t have one, read our money belt reviews to determine which one suits you best.
+If so, then make sure that you have a money belt, where you can safely put your credit cards, travel documents, room keys, etc. Read our money belt reviews to determine which one suits you best.

 Why do I need a money belt?